Nathan-Larue/technical-interview-ledn/README.md

 ## Stack Used

 ### React
-I decided to work with _React_, even though I never had the chance to try it out.
-There were three reasons behind my decision even though I was inexperienced :
+I decided to work with _React_ even though I never had the chance to try it out.
+There were three reasons behind my decision :
-1. It would allow me to know if I enjoy programming in _React_, thus knowing if Frontend development at _Ledn_ was something that interested me;
+1. It would allow me to know if I enjoyed programming in _React_, thus knowing if Frontend development at _Ledn_ was something that interested me;
 2. Since _React_ is a technology used at _Ledn_, it would allow my reviewers to use their expertise to question my coding decisions;
 3. It would give the reviewers an insight on what would be the level of quality I could deliver on my first day in terms of frontend development.